 Closing down with Less Stress

 How do you close your business if you've got no money?
+We may have the answer

 You’ve spent your last pennies trying to keep the dream alive but the dream is turning into a nightmare.

 Bills keep coming, your legal obligations seem scary, but there is zero money in the business.
 What now?
+A formal Letter of Closure could very well help solve the problem.

-Letter of Cessation
+Letter of Closure

-So how do you go close your business if you have no money to close it?
+So how do you close your business if you have no money to close it?
 How do you close your doors and reduce your worry and the risk of being sued or breaking the law?

 It’s not possible to walk away risk worry free (for example Directors have personal liability for unpaid GST, PAYG and Super).